William Sauerland, Artistic and Music Director

 Joie Rey Cohen, MFA, Operations Manager

 Joie Rey Cohen is a San Francisco-based visual artist who earned an MFA in Creative Inquiry/Interdisciplinary Art with a focus on Visual Memoir and Interdisciplinary Teaching Practices from the California Institute of Integral Studies and a BA in Humanities with a focus on Gender Studies from New College of California.
 Joie is the current Manager of Social Media, Marketing and Photography for the iconic Britex Fabrics in Union Square, San Francisco.
-Joie has worked on social media, photography, and website design for small business owners, galleries, artists, authors and non-profits in the Bay Area for the last 15 years, and has been published locally and nationally, both in print and online.
+Joie has worked on social media, photography, website design and has produced fundraiser events for small business owners, galleries, artists, authors and non-profits in the Bay Area since 2001, and has been published locally and nationally, both in print and online.
 Joie has also shown visual artwork on three continents, in over 10 cities.
 Joie is a huge fan of Broadway Musicals, and values the intersections of music and community.
 Joie is dedicated to preserving the arts, specifically within LGBTQ+ communities, and has been volunteering within those communities for the last three decades.
 Joie enjoys knitting, hand sewing clip on bow ties, and people watching in local coffee shops with their dog Ruby Jo Jo.